 If you missed any of the rest of my holiday home tour, you can catch up here:

-The Christmas tablescape.
+The traditional red and white Christmas tablescape.

-A full length mirror as a table runner
+A full-length mirror as a table runner.

 First I started with a long mirror “table runner“.
-It’s actually an inexpensive full length mirror you would attach to the back of a door!
+It’s actually an inexpensive full length mirror you would attach to the back of a door.

 I love it for its reflective qualities and it amplifies the sparkle and glow of the candles and mercury glass that sit on top of it.
 And it’s the perfect centerpiece base to fill up this long table.

-Faux flowers, berries, and greens
+Faux flowers, berries, and greens.

 Next, I returned this white pedestal bowl.
 It stays on the dining table most of the year and just gets new seasonal contents.

-(Remember to be careful if you are using real candles to keep it away and out of the candleholders.)
+(Remember to be careful if you are using real candles to keep the snow away and out of the candleholders.)

 Then I interspersed lots of small candles in mercury glass votives to fill the center of the table with light.

-Mercury glass ornaments and jingle bells
+Mercury glass ornaments and jingle bells.

 Now that the middle of the long table was full of red and white, it was time to set the places to complete the tablescape.